Dig into more than 100 Black-owned businesses, restaurants, retailers, museums and more throughout the Greater Houston area.

-- Wisdom’s Vegan Bakery in The Woodlands – With a focus on plant-based and dairy-free baked goods, Wisdom also offers up a lunch menu of vegan options, a coffee bar, and kava root.
+- Wisdom’s Vegan Bakery in The Woodlands – With a focus on plant-based and dairy-free baked goods, Wisdom also offers up a coffee bar, and kava root, and a lunch menu of vegan options.
 Click here for more information.

 Black-owned Arts & History in Houston

-- Buffalo Soldiers National Museum in Museum District – Through exhibitions and educational programming, visitors learn about the contributions of African Americans to the military, stretching from the creation of all African American Army units in 1866, which consisted of former slaves and veterans of the Civil War.
+- Buffalo Soldiers National Museum in Museum District – Through exhibitions and educational programming, visitors can explore the contributions of African Americans to the military, spanning back to the creation of the Buffalo Soldiers, all-African American Army units consisting of former slaves and veterans of the Civil War, beginning in 1866.
 Click here for more information.

 - The Ensemble Theatre in Midtown – Preserving African American artistic expression, the performing arts center features a full season of plays, musicals, drama productions and more.
 Click here for more information.